alvinng4/Gravity-Simulator/docs/API.md

 - `massless`
     * Similar to `pairwise`, but seperate the calculations for massive and massless particles
     * Time complexity: $O(M^2 + MN)$, where $M$ and $N$ are the number of massive and massless particles respectively
-- `barnes-hut`
+- `barnes_hut`
-    * Calculate gravitational acceleration with barnes-hut algorithm
+    * Calculate gravitational acceleration with Barnes-Hut algorithm
     * Time complexity: $O(N \log{N})$
     * `**kwargs`: `barnes_hut_theta`
-        * Threshold for Barnes-hut algorithm, default = 0.5
+        * Threshold for Barnes-Hut algorithm, default = 0.5

 - `fast_multipole`
     * Calculate gravitational acceleration with fast multipole method (FMM)